 Each chartplotter on the network can display sonar data from every compatible sonar module and transducer on the network, no matter where the chartplotters and transducers are mounted on your boat.
-For example, from a transducer with Garmin ClearVü mounted at the back of the boat, you can view the sonar data using the GPSMAP 8417 mounted at the front of your boat.
+For example, from one 1022 device mounted at the back of the boat, you can view the sonar data from another GPSMAP device and Garmin ClearVü transducer mounted at the front of your boat.